ishowportugal/ishowportugal/README.md

   -  About me

-  - Why I made this repository
+  - Why I made a readme.md like this

   - Contacts
   </ol>